-In case you need a quick refresher on the upside down face emoji, it was introduced to us back in October of 2015 with the iOS 9.1 update, joining the ranks of other important emoji such as the taco, burrito, cheese block, and the the nerd face.
+In case you need a quick refresher on the upside down face emoji, it was introduced to us way back in October 2015 with the iOS 9.1 update (major throwback), joining the ranks of other important emoji, including the taco, burrito, cheese block, and the the nerd face.
 At first, many people were confused about how to use the upside down face emoji; unlike the cheese block or nerd face, it doesn't have an explicit meaning.
 In my opinion, though, that just makes it more fun.
 When an emoji has a vague meaning that may be open to interpretation, there are no limits to the imagination — and from there, true linguistic masterpieces are born.

 That being said, let's take a look at some different ways you can effectively use the upside down face emoji:

 The upside down face is best used sarcastically to indicate that you're not really smiling at the thing you purport to be smiling about; in that respect, it's kind of like good old shruggie.
 Other examples which might benefit from the upside down face emoji include, "Yeah, I'm so excited you're in Southern California during this winter storm [upside down face emoji]" or "I do want to hear all about your startup [upside down face emoji]."